pritpalp/wip/ec2-schedule/lambda_scheule.md

 6. Click 'Add target'
 7. Select 'Lambda function' from the drop down
 8. Select your function from the drop down
+9. Expand 'Configure input' and select 'Constant (JSON text)'
+10. Add in `{"action": "start"}` or `{"action": "stop"}` in the text box
-9. Click 'Configure details'
+11. Click 'Configure details'
-10. Give a name and description and click 'Create rule'
+12. Give a name and description and click 'Create rule'
-11. Repeat for the other schedule.
+13. Repeat for the other schedule.

+Based on the info found [here](https://aws.amazon.com/premiumsupport/knowledge-center/start-stop-lambda-cloudwatch/)